Plastic waste impacting the environment

 Environmental Risk Management Tools

 Environmental tools are tools used to assess the environmental impacts of specific activities and help inform decisions about how to mitigate those impacts.
-These tools can range from environmental impact assessments, and risk maps to environmental monitoring and audits.
+These tools range from environmental impact assessments and risk maps to environmental monitoring and audits.
 They can help identify potential environmental risks associated with a project or activity, provide information about environmental regulations and standards, and facilitate decision-making related to environmental management.
 Environmental tools can help ensure that projects are designed and implemented in a way that minimises negative environmental impacts.

 Environmental Risk Maps